-Now obviously this British invasion is not quite as large as the one from the 1960’s.
-But still I think its safe to say that since the release of “Back to Black”, British music and indeed forms of entertainment have seen a sharp rise in popularity.
+Now this British invasion was not quite as large as the one from the 1960’s, but still I think its safe to say that since the release of “Back to Black”, British music and indeed forms of entertainment have seen a sharp rise in popularity.

 In the early 2000’s British musics popularity in the United States was at an all time low.
 Less than 2 percent of the top 100 albums in the United States were from the United Kingdom.

 In April 2002 for the first time since the 1960’s there were no British singles on the Billboard 100 singles chart.

 When Amy Winehouse first emerged, British music in America had basically returned to where it had been when the Beatles first rose to fame.

 In between 2002 and 07 there would be a few British artists who would enjoy success in America, but ultimately it wasn’t until after Back to Black’s release that a real wave of British artists began to emerge in the US.